 Once they finally crash out, they find their sleep is either disturbed so that they wake up exhausted and not refreshed, or alternatively they wake up after a few hours and can’t get back to sleep until just before the alarm has to go off then have a hard time having to get up.
 Caffeine plays a big role in keeping this person going.
 This kind of person might have habitually cold hands, or get sweaty and overheated easily.

 From a diagnostic point of view, this person has a lot of yang energy that is raised up and keeps spiking them awake during the night.
-Our treatment approach would be to bring this excess energy down and then anchor their awareness to the core to engender a deep feeling of relaxation.
+Our treatment approach would be to bring this excess energy down and then anchor their awareness to the core to engender a deep feeling of relaxation and they can also other alternatives for this, like the use of CBD oils, that are easy to get from sites as karmacbdoils.co.uk.
 This patient’s constitution is strong, so the acupuncture treatment can be quite strong to leave the person feeling a little drained so that the normal energy spike they get in the night doesn’t happen.
 If the acupuncture has been successful, they will hopefully be in bed early and sleep hard all through the night.

 Contrast this with a second example, someone in their late forties feeling a bit run down, experiencing a few small ongoing health problems and has had a few personal difficulties over the last few years so that their overall spirit seems a little low.